DeepRahangdale/FilmyStaan/README.md

 ### Authentication & Authorization

-Securely access your personalized FilmSphere account with robust authentication and authorization mechanisms, safeguarding your data and preferences.
+Securely access your personalized FilmyStaan account with robust authentication and authorization mechanisms, safeguarding your data and preferences.

 ![Authentication Screenshot](images/authentication.png)